IanKWatts/docs/cert-manager.md

 ## Check order status
 After the Route has been modified, the operator will create several custom resources:
-* Certificate - Used to ensure an up to date and signed X.509 certificate is stored in the Secret specified in the `.spec.secretName` field of the Issuer.
-The stored certificate will be renewed before it expires, when less than one third of its duration remains.
 * CertificateRequest - Used to request a signed certificate from one of the configured issuers
 * Order - Represents an Order with an ACME server
 * Challenge - Represents a Challenge request with an ACME server